Prepare For Tribulation

 False teachers typically find receptive ears by telling what is comforting to our own desires, by compromising with the world’s consensus on morality so as to be ‘inclusive’ and avoid censure, by minimising or denying the need to take up our cross, to live a holy life and to suffer, if needs be, for Christ’s sake.
 Such teachers and false shepherds are described in the Bible as wolves in sheep’s clothing who have crept in unnoticed (Matthew 7:15, Jude 1:4).
 The battle within the professing church will be one of the most difficult to contend with.

-While we might lament the moral decline and antipathy towards Christianity in western culture and our lack of power to influence it we need to see that that, in part at least, it is because western culture has infiltrated the church.
+While we might lament the moral decline and antipathy towards Christianity in western culture we need to see that that, in part at least, it is because modern cultural philosophies have infiltrated the church.
 At one time the Bible, as God’s authoritative word, was the basis of western society.
 This has, by and large, been abandoned and replaced with human wisdom, ‘reason’ and ‘enlightenment’, effectively another religion: secular humanism.
 Marriage and gender, for example, are no longer what God’s word plainly teaches, but now just whatever someone feels is right for them.

 Tragically within many churches this worldly wisdom has been mixed with or supplanted God’s wisdom as revealed in the Scriptures.
-In particular the foundational book of Genesis is not considered as actual history.
+In particular the foundational book of Genesis is not considered real history.
 The importance of Genesis and the impact of not taking it as real history will be examined.

 We should not think we will escape tribulation.
 It is in fact promised (Acts 14:22, 2 Timothy 3:12).
 Jesus said Christians ‘will be hated by all nations‘ (Matthew 24:9).
 However, it is how we prepare and respond to tribulation that is most important.
 While we who are living now may not face the Great Tribulation, for the time is in God’s hands, we can expect before that time for our faith to be tested.
 Jesus and Paul forewarned us there would be a time of great apostasy when many will fall away and depart from the faith.
 Such warnings need to be heeded and the reasons why many will fall away so we can be prepared to stand firm.
 Jesus specifically warns us with these words: